 CME Credit Information for Self-Study Activities

 Offering an enduring material as a self-study for CME credit involves requirements, planning, and ongoing operational issues beyond those for live CME activities.
-Individuals considering developing enduring materials for CME credit should read through the information on this site (especially the requirements summary and the application form), then contact OCPD to discuss specific plans for developing an enduring material CME activity.
+Individuals considering developing enduring materials for CME credit should read through the information on this site (especially the requirements summary and the application form), then contact The Office of Continuing Medical Education and Lifelong Learning to discuss specific plans for developing an enduring material CME activity.

 Requirements for Enduring Materials Used as Self-Study CME Activities (PDF) This 2 page summary provides an overview of requirements and operational issues.